cardosorapha/academicpages/_pages/about.md

 News
 ======
+Apr 2023: Our work was presented as a poster in DATE2023.

 Feb 2023: I presented our intermediate work as a poster in FETCH2023.

 Jan 2023: Our work **"Towards a Robust Multiply-Accumulate Cell in Photonics using Phase-Change Materials"** has been accepted in DATE2023.